ds-rants/ds-rants/posts/2025/2025_10_00_yall_motherfuckers_need_tests/index.md

 In the end, if you have the possibility to jam as many tests as you can within your SQL pipelines, please knock yourself out!
 Worst case scenario, your analytics table might end up having an actual working primary key, which would be a nice change once in a while... just saying...
-And who knows, we could end up accidentally with a dashboard in which the numbers are not just straight made-up lies, nor a rough estimates but actually accurate...
+And who knows, you could end up accidentally with a dashboard in which the numbers are not just straight-up lies, nor a rough estimate but actually accurate...

 ## Conclusion